395t/coding-assignment-week-6-seq-1/README.md

 ![LSTM training losses for Italian to English](./images/seq2seq_losses_epochs20_it_en.png)

-English to German task on WMT'14
+English to German task on Multi30k

 ![LSTM training losses for English to German](./images/seq2seq_losses_epochs20_en_de_wmt14.png)

-Average BLEU score for each model
+Average BLEU score for each model trained on IWSLT

 |`en_de` | `de_it` | `it_en` |
 |---------|---------|---------|